Sunset at Montmajour

 Sunset at Montmajour is a landscape in oils painted by the Dutch artist Vincent van Gogh on 4 July 1888.
 It was painted while the artist was at Arles, France and depicts a landscape of garrigue with the ruins of Montmajour Abbey in the background.
 The painting is 73.3 × 93.3 cm.
 For over 100 years, it was in a Norwegian industrialist's private collection and wrongly assumed to be fake, before being re-examined, authenticated and sold to its current private owner.
 The painting was temporarily on display from 24 September 2013 until 12 January 2014 as part of an exhibition at the Van Gogh Museum in Amsterdam.

 Its authenticity was questioned several times before it was confirmed as a genuine van Gogh work in 2013.
 It is the first full-sized painting by Van Gogh to be newly confirmed since 1928.

 History

 The painting was inventoried among Theo van Gogh's collection of his brother's works in 1890.
 It was sold in 1901 by his widow, Johanna van Gogh-Bonger, to a Paris art dealer.
-In 1908, the art dealer sold it to Christian Nicolai Mustad.

-In 1908 a Norwegian industrialist, Christian Nicolai Mustad, who believed it to be the work of van Gogh, purchased and displayed the painting at his home.
+In 1908, the art dealer sold it to Christian Nicolai Mustad, a Norwegian industrialist who believed it to be the work of van Gogh and displayed the painting at his home.
 According to Mustad's family, the French ambassador to Sweden, while a guest at Mustad's home, advised that it probably was not by van Gogh.
 At that time Mustad took it down from display.
 The painting remained stored in his attic until Mustad's death, when it reappeared as part of his estate.